worktrail/worktrail-app-jira-worklog/README.md

 # WorkTrail Jira Worklog Sync

-Synchronize WorkTrail Time Tracking work entries into the JIRA worklog
+Synchronize WorkTrail Time Tracking work entries into the JIRA worklog.
+Sync is based on providing the ticket number in a time tracking summary.
+You have to configure ticket prefix.
+For example: use WT-123 in your work entry summaries.

+See https://worktrail.net/ for details about WorkTrail's Time Tracking.

+This app makes use of of the public API as documented at https://worktrail.net/en/api/

 ## Dependencies